Reviewed for operational accuracy by Miki Furman, Founder and CEO, on .

 Quality Assurance Methodology

 FNOL quality assurance needs to go beyond standard call center metrics.
-Ask about their QA scorecard.
-It should evaluate FNOL-specific criteria: completeness of data captured, accuracy of policy verification, correct loss-type classification, proper coverage confirmation, empathetic communication during distressed calls, and adherence to escalation protocols.
-Request sample QA reports from their insurance programs.
+Ask about the provider's QA scorecard.
+It should evaluate completeness of data capture, accurate transcription of policy status, correct loss-type classification, adherence to the no-coverage-determination boundary, empathetic communication during distressed calls, and escalation protocols.
+Request sample QA reports from comparable insurance programs.
 Our call center outsourcing KPIs guide covers the metrics that matter most.

 Compliance Infrastructure